 These were the words said to me by my Head of Year when I was nervous 16 year old with a strong desire to become a History Teacher on the threshold of my GCSEs.
 I was lucky, my History teacher had faith, kept me going and was my Yoda (we all need a Yoda in our lives).
 Fast forward 23 years and I was thinking my Head of Year might be right.
-School politics were becoming ‘difficult’, I was rapidly approaching 40 and I was questioning whether I wanted to stay in a profession I genuinely loved but finding it difficult to hang on in there.
+Educational politics were becoming ‘difficult’, I was rapidly approaching 40 and I was questioning whether I wanted to stay in a profession I genuinely loved but finding it difficult to hang on in there.

 It was Half Term in February 2014 and, out of blue, Holly Gardner from Bloomsbury Publishing messaged me on Twitter asking me if I would be interested in a writing project she had in mind.
 Asking for more information, Holly swiftly replied with an offer of writing a book for the 100 Ideas series based on the resources and ideas she had seen on my blog.
 Without hesitation, I said yes and chose the offer on writing ideas about revision and never looked back.
 It was the spark I needed – a project to immerse myself in – to share creative teaching ideas with as many people as possible.